plone/documentation/docs/contributing/core/index.md

 Although Plone core includes Volto—the React based, default frontend for Plone 6—this guide does not apply to Volto and its packages.
 To contribute to Volto, see {doc}`../volto`.

-This guide assumes that you have basic knowledge of how to use git and GitHub.
+This guide assumes that you have basic knowledge of how to use Git and GitHub.
-If you have never contributed to Plone, or you lack basic knowledge of how to use git and GitHub, you should first read {doc}`/contributing/first-time` for more information.
+If you have never contributed to Plone, or you lack basic knowledge of how to use Git and GitHub, you should first read {doc}`/contributing/first-time` for more information.

 ```{important}
 You must {ref}`contributing-sign-and-return-the-plone-contributor-agreement-label` before your contribution can be accepted.